-These protein muffins are made gluten free with quinoa.
+These blueberry high protein muffins are made gluten free with quinoa.
 They’re naturally sweetened and so quick and easy to make!
 Perfect for a healthy on the go snack!

-On this lovely Monday morn, I bring you yet another episode of #marriedlifeconversations.
+On this lovely morning, I bring you yet another episode of #marriedlifeconversations.

 Remember the oh-so-enlightening chat that Mr. FFF and I had about energy bites?
 Here’s another tale for you.

-The story begins as Mr. FFF comes from a work and sees these egg muffins on the counter, just sitting there waiting to meet his face.
+The story begins as Mr. FFF comes home from school and sees these protein breakfast muffins on the counter, just sitting there waiting to meet his face.

 Little did he know that I had already hid the evidence of quinoa in the cupboards, knowing that he has a weirdo “quinoa complex” and somehow believes that he doesn’t like it.

-I didn’t want him to judge the gluten free muffin before he had a taste, you know?
+I didn’t want him to judge these quinoa muffins before he had a taste, you know?

 Me: “I thought you ‘didn’t like quinoa?’”

-The prunes really add a chewy texture and natural sweetness to this muffins.
-And, the best part?
-You can totally make these ahead of time which means you have an easy portable, high protein snack that will keep you full until your next meal.
-I mean there’s a whack load of healthy carbs, fats AND protein here.
-It’s the trifecta of “I’m so hungry Imma eat my arm right off” prevention.
-See, just looking out for you.
-You know what this all means?
-That New Year’s resolution that you’ve been working on for the past 5 years?
-These gluten free muffins are making it happen THIS year.
-WINNING.
+The best part though?
+You can totally make these ahead of time which means you have an easy portable, high protein snack that will keep you full until your next meal! <– I mean there’s a whack load of healthy carbs, fats AND protein here.

 - 1/3 Cup Quinoa uncooked